Home Institution: Princeton University

 • Programming Languages: C++, Python, Julia

-• Technologies: Awkward Array, Numba, Just-in-Time compilation
+• Technologies: Awkward Array, Numba, Just-in-Time Compilation

 • Integration: Python integration with other languages